Information for Prospective Graduate Students

 Should I submit my GRE scores?

-I prefer that applicants, when possible, include their Psychology GRE and regular GRE scores with their application.
+Applications are given full consideration regardless of whether GRE scores are submitted.
+All else equal, I prefer that applicants, when possible, include their GRE scores, especially the Psychology GRE, with their application.
 These metrics are not given excessive weight, but they are useful indicators along with research accomplishments, recommendation letters, GPA, writing samples, personal statement, and all other components of the application.
 For some applicants who did not have the means or support to attend 'prestigious' universities or obtain high GPAs, the GRE is the quickest way to demonstrate that their application still deserves serious consideration.
 For others, it may be the opposite, that GRE scores are low, but their record of academic and scientific accomplishment makes their best case.

 I want my PhD, but I apply to the Masters program?